 It’s a smash hit!
-Chinese seeing films on big screens again
+Chinese return big-time to movie theaters

-BEIJING (AP) — The thrills and chills of the big screen are back in the world’s biggest film market.
+BEIJING (AP) — The thrills and chills of the big screen are back big-time in the world’s largest film market.

 With coronavirus well under control in China and cinemas running at half capacity, moviegoers are smashing China’s box office records, setting a new high mark for ticket sales in February, with domestic productions far outpacing their Hollywood competitors.